serval-uni-lu/creos.simSG.website/README.md

 Folders description:

+- `atlas`: export of the Reckange area, with zoom level 15.
+It has been done with [Mobile Atlas Creator](https://mobac.sourceforge.io/) to enable an offline map (not used)
+    - we did not use it as we would require a zoom level up to 18, while the tool can only export the map with a zoom level up to 15
 - `public`: contains the css files and the index file of the website
 - `src`: all sources files
     - `assets`: images or others resources used in the application